Route 128 station: Route 128 station

+The $1 parking fee at the station was eliminated on April 1, 1983, in an attempt to divert riders from other stations on the Providence/Stoughton and Franklin lines with less parking availability.
 The bridge that carried Green Lodge Street over the tracks was closed around 1977 and later removed; the abutments still flank the platforms.
 Plans to rebuild the bridge were delayed in 1992–93 as capital funds were redirected to restoration of the Old Colony Lines.
 Canton officials, seeking to avoid additional traffic on the residential portion of Green Lodge Street, opposed a new bridge; by 1998, it was no longer planned.
 From 1989 to 1994, Boston– trains for events at Foxboro Stadium operated over the Northeast Corridor, with intermediate stops including Route 128.
 Boston–Foxboro service was rerouted over the Franklin Line in 1995.